RaySteak/rayfts/README.md

 - Finally, compile the executable for the server using `make server` or simply `make`.

 ## Using the command:
-The server has 3 parameters: port, username and password SHA-256 digest, in this order.
+The server has 4 parameters: port, username, password salt, and SHA3-512 digest of the salt concatenated with the password, listed in the order they are passed as arguments.

-An example is listed in the Makefile, which you can try with `make run_server`, which runs the server on port 42069, with credentials "a" and "a".
+An example is listed in the Makefile, which you can try with `make run_server`, which runs the server on port 42069, with credentials "a" and "a" using a dummy salt.
 You can also use `make run_server_debug` which doesn't require a password.
-Just make sure to `make clean` if you want to use `make run_server` after running `make run_server_debug` or vice versa.
+Just make sure to `make clean` if you want to use `make run_server` after running `make run_server_debug` and vice versa.

 ## Future improvements (in order of importance):
-- Switch to salted SHA-3 (for resistance to length extension attacks).
 - Look into setting up chroot jail when running server.
 - More visual alert for user when upload fails.
 - Interface for public files.